nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Introduction
-Flashlingo is a versatile desktop application centered around learning words through flashcards.
+Flashlingo is a versatile desktop application centered around learning words through flash cards.
 It is optimized for use via a **Command Line Interface** (CLI), while also providing the advantages of a **Graphical User Interface** (GUI).
 Tailored with a focus on **beginner language learners** with [to be discussed] proficiency in command line, Flashlingo specializes in expanding vocabulary.
 If you are not familiar with the command line interface (CLI), you can refer to the [**Glossary**](#glossary) section below, and the [**Command Summary**](#command-summary) section for a quick overview of the commands.